 Most companies burn millions on AI that solves the wrong problems.
 The difference between AI strategy and the AI graveyard is focus.

 I watched a company burn $1.3M on AI while their data lived in 12 disconnected systems.
-Your AI project is doomed without a data foundation.
+The unglamorous data work is what actually pays off.

 Middle managers are caught between AI strategy and frontline execution.
 Here's how their roles are changing and what skills they need now.